milanconhye/StrongHold/README.md

 //PLACE GIF HERE & YOUTUBE LINK

-<h2><b>Requirements and Notes</b></h2>
+<h2>Requirements and Notes</h2>

-This Application 'StrongHold' was created in JavaFX using 'IntelliJ IDEA', therefore when editing these files, you could use 'IntelliJ IDEA' to import the project folder or simply use your favorite and "Smart" IDE<b>(Java files can be found in /src/)</b>.
+This Application 'StrongHold' was created in JavaFX using 'IntelliJ IDEA', therefore when editing these files, you could use 'IntelliJ IDEA' to import the project folder or simply use your favorite and "Smart" IDE <b>(Java files can be found in /src/)</b>.
 All code is open-source, but a reference to 'Milan Conhye' would be much appreciated.
 You may change any asset files, simply just replace the items with your own.
 Adobe AfterEffect files are included if you wish to change the properties of the timer/progress bar <b>(found in /assets/)</b>.
-The CSS Design file can easily be adapted to your personal theme (found in /src/design/) and finally the required libraries can be updated and relinked<b>(found in /lib/)</b>.
+The CSS Design file can easily be adapted to your personal theme <b>(found in /src/design/)</b> and finally the required libraries can be updated and relinked <b>(found in /lib/)</b>.

 As you may know, there are three types of Data Encryption: Hashing, Symmetric , and Asymmetric.
 Further information can be found <a href="http://datashieldcorp.com/2013/06/04/3-different-data-encryption-methods/" target="_blank">here</a>.
 'StrongHold' uses a Hashing Algorithm called 'BCrypt' with Salt added, this algorithm is not as popular as the other hashing methods, however, this algorithm has known to become impenetrable to this day - obviously with the correct use<b>(the hashing class can be found within /src/StrongHold/BCrypt.java)</b>.